PotterHong/Test/README.md

 5. **Random Forest**: Random Forest is an ensemble method based on decision trees.
 It works well for classification tasks and is robust against overfitting, makeing it worth to try.
 Use `RandomForestClassifier` from `sklearn.ensemble`.

 ## (Potential) Results and Discussion:
+### Project Goal
+1. **Enhance Detection of Neural TTS-based Spoofing Attacks** A core goal is to improve the detection of AI-generated voices, particularly those generated using neural vocoder models like WaveNet and GANs, by leveraging advanced architectures like CNN and LSTM.
+2. **Robustness Across Various Environmental Conditions** The goal is to maintain solid detection performance in noisy environments (e.g., SNR < 10dB).
+We expect the model to achieve an EER of no more than 5% in such conditions.
+3. **Ensure Fairness and Sustainability**
+Ensure the detection system works fairly across different languages, accents, and demographic groups, and avoid bias in the model.
+Also, consider the model's energy consumption and computational efficiency for sustainable use.

 ### Quantitative Metrics
 1. **Equal Error Rate (EER)**
 We expect to achieve an EER below 5%, with the CNN model likely delivering the best results due to its ability to capture intricate speech patterns and artifacts.